apache/nuttx/configs/same70-xplained/README.txt

   LED_ASSERTION       An assertion failed     N/C
   LED_PANIC           The system has crashed  FLASH

-Thus is LED is statically on, NuttX has successfully  booted and is, apparently, running normally.
-If LED is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.
+Thus if the LED is statically on, NuttX has successfully  booted and is, apparently, running normally.
+If the LED is flashing at approximately 2Hz, then a fatal error has been detected and the system has halted.

 Buttons